-The Department of Balkan, Slavic and Oriental Studies, University of Macedonia, Thessaloniki, the Department of History, Faculty of Law and History, South-West University “Neofit Rilski”, Blagoevgrad, the History Laboratory of the Department of Balkan, Slavic and Oriental Studies, University of Macedonia, Thessaloniki, and the Balkan History Association are organizing an international conference on November 29th-Decemeber 1st 2024 in Thessaloniki, Greece, with the subject “Common past—divided memories”.
-The conference is addressed to all academics, including young scholars.
+On 29.11-1.12, the Department of Balkan, Slavic and Oriental Studies, University of Macedonia, Thessaloniki, the Department of History, Faculty of Law and History, South-West University “Neofit Rilski”, Blagoevgrad, the History Laboratory of the Department of Balkan, Slavic and Oriental Studies, and the Balkan History Association organized the international conference “Common past—divided memories”.
+The conference was held in person and streamed on Zoom.
+Our association was represented by its President, Mihai Dragnea, who was part of the Organizing Committee, its Vice-President, Dorina Dragnea, and several members such as Wojciech Szczepański (Commission of the Balkan Studies, Polish Academy of Sciences, Poznań branch), Galina Yakova (Bulgarian Air Force Academy), Alexandros Solomos Balatsoukas (University of Giessen), and Iulia-Alexandra Oprea (Târgu Mureș).

 Aims and subjects